RafaGago/mini-async-log/README.md

  - Boost dependencies just for parts that will eventually go to the C++ standard.
  - No singleton by design, usable from dynamically loaded libraries.
 The user provides the instance either explicitly or by a global function (Koenig lookup).
  - Suitable for soft-realtime work.
 Once it's initialized the fast-path can be clear from heap allocations if properly configured.
- - File rotation-slicing (needs some external help at initialization time until std::filesystem isn't implemented in some compilers, see below).
+ - File rotation-slicing (needs some external help at initialization time until std::filesystem is implemented on some compilers, see below).
  - One conditional call overhead for inactive severities.
  - Lazy parameter evaluation (as usual with most logging libraries).
  - No ostreams (a very ugly part of C++ for my liking), just format strings checked at compile time (if the compiler supports it) with type safe values.
-An on-stack ostream adapter is available as alast resort, but its use is more verbose and has more overhead.
+An on-stack ostream adapter is available as a last resort, but its use is more verbose and has more overhead.
  - The log severity can be externally changed outside of the process.
 The IPC mechanism is the simplest, the log worker periodically polls some file descriptors when idle (if configured to).
  - Small, you can actually compile it as a part of your application.